-Contact Chelsea at NSSLHA.Region6@gmail.com.
+Contact Garrett at NSSLHA.Region6@gmail.com.

 Major: Speech-language pathology

-Area of professional interest: Language and literacy
+Area of professional interest: Adult language, neurogenic disorders

 Connect with other students in Region 6: Region 6 Facebook page, ASHA Community Region 6

 leadership initially developed when I became a member of my local NSSLHA

 chapter while attending the University of Nebraska–Lincoln.
 At the time, I

 wanted to pursue leadership in my national organization to enhance my

 leadership skills and become more involved within my profession.
 As a graduate